Golden-Developers/GoldenStrawberry/README.md

 > [!IMPORTANT]
-> This mod is not all about strawberries, it also contains a lot of different secrets, so if you want to get **only** strawberries, you can use [this texture pack](https://www.curseforge.com/minecraft/texture-packs/strawberry-bushes) (changes the texture of already existing sweet berries to strawberries)
+> This mod is not all about strawberries, it also contains a lot of different secrets, so if you want to get **only** strawberries, you can use [this texture pack](https://www.curseforge.com/minecraft/texture-packs/strawberry-bushes) (swaps sweet berries for strawberries)

 # Golden Strawberry for FORGE
 ### Download from [Modrinth](https://modrinth.com/mod/golden-strawberry)